Road closures for street parties

 Council road closure teams have a key role to play.
 Though building communities is not their main task, they are often the first contact and their procedures are critical in supporting residents to make the necessary arrangements.

-- Simple and accessible road closure application form eg on your council website.
+- Simple and accessible road closure application form on your council website.

-- Use the Town & Police Clauses Act 1847 if you can as it enables flexible.
+- Use the Town & Police Clauses Act 1847 if you can as it enables flexibility.

 - Temporary road closure notices are placed on the internet instead of placing advertisements in the local press.